 In the elections to the Constituent Assembly, there were seventeen tickets in Petrograd, and in some of the provincial towns as many as forty; but the following summary of the aims and composition of political parties is limited to the groups and factions mentioned in this book.
-Only the essence of their programmes and the general character of their constituencies can be noticed...
+Only the essence of their programmes and the general character of their constituencies can be noticed....

-- 1. Monarchists, of various shades, Octobrists, etc. These oncepowerful factions no longer existed openly; they either worked underground, or their members joined the Cadets, as the Cadets came by degrees to stand for their political programme.
-Representatives in this book, Rodzianko, Shulgin. - 2.
-Cadets.
+1. Monarchists, of various shades, Octobrists, etc. These once-powerful factions no longer existed openly; they either worked underground, or their members joined the Cadets, as the Cadets came by degrees to stand for their political programme.
+Representatives in this book, Rodzianko, Shulgin.

+2. Cadets.
 So-called from the initials of its name, Constitutional Democrats.
 Its official name is "Party of the People's Freedom."
-Under the Tsar composed of Liberals from the propertied classes, the Cadets were the great party of political reform, roughly corresponding to the Progressive Party in America.
+Under the Tsar, composed of Liberals from the propertied classes, the Cadets were the great party of political reform, roughly corresponding to the Progressive Party in America.
 When the Revolution broke out in March, 1917, the Cadets formed the first Provisional Government.
 The Cadet Ministry was overthrown in April because it declared itself in favour of Allied imperialistic aims, including the imperialistic aims of the Tsar's Government.
 As the Revolution became more and more a social economic Revolution, the Cadets grew more and more conservative.
 Its representatives in this book are: Miliukov, Vinaver, Shatsky.

+1 Despite some incorrectitudes the Notes and Explanations supplied by John Reed are of considerable interest in that they show how thoroughly he studied the political relationships in Russia before the November Revolution, and, more important still, give an insight into the political likes and dislikes of the author and his evaluation of the different warring parties and groups.-Ed.

-- 2a.
+2a.
 Group of Public Men.
-After the Cadets had become unpopular through their relations with the Kornilov counter-revolution, the Group of Public Men was formed in Moscow.
+After the Cadets had become unpopular through their relations with the Kornilov counterrevolution, the Group of Public Men was formed in Moscow.
 Delegates from the Group of Public Men were given portfolios in the last Kerensky Cabinet.
-The Group declared itself non-partisan, although its intellectual leaders were men like Rodzianko and Shulgin.
+The Group declared itself nonpartisan, although its intellectual leaders were men like Rodzianko and Shulgin.
 It was composed of the more "modern" bankers, merchants and manufacturers, who were intelligent enough to realise that the Soviets must be fought by their own weapon-economic organisation.
-Typical of the Group: Lianozov, Konovalov. - 3.
-Populist Socialists, or Trudoviki (Labour Group).
-Numerically a small party, composed of cautious intellectuals, the leaders of the Cooperative societies, and conservative peasants.
+Typical of the Group: Lianozov, Konovalov.

+3. Populist Socialists, or Trudoviki (Labour Group).
+Numerically a small party, composed of cautious intellectuals, the leaders of the Co-operative societies, and conservative peasants.
 Professing to be Socialists, the Populists really supported the interests of the petty bourgeoisie-clerks, shopkeepers, etc. By direct descent, inheritors of the compromising tradition of the Labour Group in the Fourth Imperial Duma, which was composed largely of peasant representatives.
 Kerensky was the leader of the Trudoviki in the Imperial Duma when the Revolution of March, 1917, broke out.
 The Populist Socialists are a nationalistic party.
-Their representatives in this book are: Peshekhanov, Tchaikovsky. - 4.
-Russian Social Democratic Labour Party.
+Their representatives in this book are: Peshekhonov, Tchaikovsky.

+4. Russian Social Democratic Labour Party.
 Originally Marxian Socialists.
-At a party congress held in 1903, the party split, on the question of tactics, into two factions-the Majority (Bolshinstvo), and the Minority (Menshinstvo).
+At a party congress held in 1903, the party split, on the question of tactics, into two factions the Majority (Bolshinstvo), and the Minority (Menshinstvo).
 From this sprang the names "Bolsheviki" and "Mensheviki"-"members of the majority" and "members of the minority."
 These two wings became two separate parties, both calling themselves "Russian Social Democratic Labour Party," and both professing to be Marxians.
-Since the Revolution of 1905 the Bolsheviki were really the minority, becoming again the majority in September, 1917. - a.
-Mensheviki.
-This party includes all shades of Socialists who believe that society must progress by natural evolution toward
+Since the Revolution of 1905 the Bolsheviki were really the minority, becoming again the majority in September, 1917.